colshrapnel/phpdelusions.net/sql_injection.md

 - they are "faster". **Not in PHP**, which simply won't let you reuse a prepared statement between separate calls.
 While repeated queries within the same instance occurred too seldom to talk about.
 - they are "safer".
 This is partially true, but not because they are *native*, but because they are *prepared statements* - as opposed to manual formatting.

-And here we came to the main point of the whole article: the general idea of creating an SQL query out of constant part and placeholders, which will be substituted with actual data, which will be **automatically formatted** is indeed a Holy Grail we were looking for.
+And here we came to the main point of the whole article: the general idea of creating a SQL query out of constant part and placeholders, which will be substituted with actual data, which will be **automatically formatted** is indeed a Holy Grail we were looking for.

 The main and most essential benefit of prepared statements is the elimination of all the dangers of manual formatting: